U.S. oil export battle heats up as drillers group to fight ban

 The Obama administration and Congress can both take steps to reverse the ban, but there has been little action this election year.
 The Commerce Department earlier this year gave permission to two companies to export minimally processed condensate, a light oil.
 But since then action on some two dozen requests for so-called commodity clarifications has been delayed.

-Republican Senator Lisa Murkowski from Alaska, who will likely head her chamber’s energy panel if her party wins the majority in the Nov.
+Senator Lisa Murkowski, who will likely head her chamber’s energy panel if Republicans win the majority in the Nov.
 4 elections, has been among the most avid supporters on Capitol Hill of reversing the ban.
 But it is uncertain whether any legislation to relax the restriction would pass next year.

 News about PACE was first reported by the Houston Chronicle.